Meet the Celebrity Come Dine With Me 2020 contestants

 Abz Love hosts on Tuesday 28th January

-The second contestant to flaunt their culinary prowess is singer-rapper Abz Love, who’s finest recognized for being the frontman of boy band 5.
+The second contestant to flaunt their culinary prowess is singer-rapper Abz Love, who’s greatest identified for being the frontman of boy band 5.

-In 2014, Abz left the group, which recorded hits corresponding to Carry on Movin’ and Everyone Get Up, and has since starred in BBC Two documentary sequence Nation Strife: Abz on the Farm.
-He was a runner-up on the 2013 sequence of Movie star Huge Brother, shedding out to Geordie Shore star Charlotte Crosby within the closing, and lately launched a solo comedy single.
+In 2014, Abz left the group, which recorded hits corresponding to Carry on Movin’ and All people Get Up, and has since starred in BBC Two documentary collection Nation Strife: Abz on the Farm.
+He was a runner-up on the 2013 collection of Movie star Large Brother, dropping out to Geordie Shore star Charlotte Crosby within the closing, and lately launched a solo comedy single.

-Abz will probably be internet hosting his fellow contestants on the Tuesday so tune in to see if his farming expertise is useful.
+Abz will likely be internet hosting his fellow contestants on the Tuesday so tune in to see if his farming expertise is useful.

 Donna & Verona host on Wednesday 29th January

-Comedy duo Donna & Verona will probably be donning their aprons on Wednesday as they compete for the Come Dine With Me trophy collectively.
+Comedy duo Donna & Verona will likely be donning their aprons on Wednesday as they compete for the Come Dine With Me trophy collectively.

-Donna Preston and Verona Rose have teamed up earlier than to compete on E4 leisure present Pants on Hearth they usually each star in brief kind comedy sequence Absolutely Blown on BBC3.
+Donna Preston and Verona Rose have teamed up earlier than to compete on E4 leisure present Pants on Fireplace and so they each star in brief type comedy collection Absolutely Blown on BBC3.
 Donna can be the face of ITV 2 movie star quiz present Hey Tracey!, the place she performs the titular digital assistant.

 Let’s hope the duo can use their comedic chemistry to work magic within the kitchen.